os-fpga/1st-CLaaS/README.md

   - machine learning
   - etc.

 This project currently focuses on utilizing Amazon's F1 FPGA instances.
 These are very powerful FPGA instances, and having access to this power using a pay-per-use model is compelling.
 Unfortunately, they are bleeding edge and require significant expertise to utilize.
 In our experience, documentation is often wrong as APIs and infrastructure are evolving.
 Developers must have a deep understanding of hardware design.
 They must be familiar with Xilinx tools: Viviado for RTL design and SDAccel to interface the hardware with C++ code using OpenCL.
 They must understand AXI protocols and manage AXI controllers.
 And the AWS platform can be intimidating to a newcomer.
-In addition to hiding most of this complexity, this framework provides the webserver and host application code that hide the implementation of passing data from client to and from the FPGA.
+By providing the webserver, host application code, and kernel shell logit to stream the data between web application and FPGA kernel, this framework hides this complexity.

-Further documentation for the project vision, can be found in this <a href="https://drive.google.com/drive/folders/1EdhyuvQmIN18YxHsRkTGffVvuAwmHfkJ?usp=sharing" target="_ blank">Google Drive Folder</a>.
+Further documentation of the project vision, can be found in this <a href="https://drive.google.com/drive/folders/1EdhyuvQmIN18YxHsRkTGffVvuAwmHfkJ?usp=sharing" target="_ blank">Google Drive Folder</a>.

 Here's a short <a href="https://drive.google.com/open?id=1TAUxoCZ3SQpYha5HjXYNDSqQsSvG_ejD" target="_ blank">invited talk</a> at VSDOpen 2018 about cloud FPGAs and the impact they will have on open-source hardware and the silicon industry as a whole that is good context and motivation for this project.